zeroc-ice/ice/cs/demo/Ice/compact/bidir/README.txt

 6) In Visual Studio, right-click on the project, choose Deploy, select the "USA Windows Mobile 5.0 Pocket PC R2 Emulator" device, and click Deploy.
-This action causes Visual Studio to install the .NET CF run time, the client executable, and the Ice for .NET CF run time in the emulator.
+This action causes Visual Studio to install the .NET CF run time, the server executable, and the Ice for .NET CF run time in the emulator.

 7) In the emulator, choose Start -> Programs and select File Explorer.